-Ballymena & Swifts earn first league wins of season
+Glens beat Newry as Ballymena & Swifts earn first wins

 Things went from bad to worse for Gary Hamitlon's side after Jamie McDonagh was given a straight red on 67 minutes following an elbow on Adam Glenney that resulted in the defender requiring treatment.

-The third came with 10 minutes remaining - Owens was again the provider, picking out Lusty inside the penalty area and allowing the Larne loanee to volley home first time.
+The third came with 10 minutes remaining - Owens was again the provider, picking out Matty Lusty inside the penalty area and allowing the Larne loanee to volley home first time.

 Sky Blues off the mark